Drake53/War3Net/src/War3Net.IO.Casc/README.md

 ## Limitations

 - **Read-Only** - The library currently only supports reading CASC archives, not creating or modifying them
-- **Local Storage** - Online/CDN storage support is not yet fully implemented (CDN client structure exists but needs completion)
+- **CDN Support** - Basic CDN client is implemented for downloading files, but full online storage integration is still in progress
 - **Root Handlers** - Only basic root handler is implemented; game-specific handlers may be needed
 - **Compression Formats** - Currently supports ZLib compression; LZMA, LZ4, and Zstandard decompression are not yet implemented but have placeholders